greenelab/greenelab.com/join/index.md

 # {% include icon.html icon="fa-solid fa-handshake-angle" %}Join the Team

-You can learn a bit about what it's like to work in the lab by reading our [onboarding document](https://github.com/greenelab/onboarding/blob/master/onboarding.md).
+You can learn a bit about working in the lab by reading our [onboarding document](https://github.com/greenelab/onboarding/blob/master/onboarding.md).

 <!--